epfl-ada/ada-2023-project-datapros2023/README.md

 # Box Office Breakdown: Unraveling the Secrets of Cinema's Financial Success
+## Datastory

+Join our [meeting](https://rpythoud.github.io/datapros2023/) today at BlockBuster Inc. as we unveil our plan to stack the odds in our favor and head to the direction of the most profitable movie of all time !
 ## Motivation

 Unlike the other arts, cinema stands at a peculiar position between art and industry.
 Ever since the studio system had been set up and the Golden Age of Hollywood begun, moviemaking inadvertedly shifted towards money-making [1].
 Today, it is a multi-billion dollar business.